BlueprintAssist/blueprintassist.github.io/docs/features/command-list.md

 ![](https://i.imgur.com/Am3DkTn.gif)

 ## Cut and link
-* Functionally the same as `Delete and Link` above but also copy the selected nodes to your clipboard
+* Functionally the same as `Delete and Link` above but also copy the selected nodes to your clipboard.
+Default to `CTRL+SHIFT+X`.

 ***
 ## Connect unlinked pins